Put yourself at the forefront of pioneering developments in medicine and clinical care.

 All our Foundation Year 1 doctors have an induction at the Trust that takes place over three days.
 The first day is run by outgoing F1 doctors who pass on their tips and tricks that they have picked up throughout the year.
 On the third day, there is an opportunity to meet the outgoing F1 representatives who provide a handover for each of the F1 jobs within the trust.
 These include relevant contacts and some others tips and tricks.
 New doctors will shadow their outgoing F1 for two days –making sure there is a smooth handover and the new doctor feels comfortable and confident to take on the job.

 We offer a range of support services to our staff including free counselling via our in-house service CONTACT – where you can discuss issues both professional and personal.
 We also offer Schwartz Rounds – facilitated open meetings for all staff, where a panel and audience share stories and reflect together on personal aspects of work

 The Trust has an active mess committee who organise events and parties such as Pay Day events and Balls, which will be subsidised for members.

-We employ a number of SAS doctors across our Trust – including staff grade, associate specialist and specialty doctors.
-Becoming an SAS at Imperial College Healthcare can give you a broad and varied career with work-life balance.
+We employ a number of SAS doctors across our Trust – including Specialty Doctors, Associate Specialist and Specialists.
+Becoming an SAS Doctor at Imperial College Healthcare can give you a broad and varied career with a great work-life balance.

 Gain a wide range of skills and experience

-For SAS doctors, there is a name SAS tutor who is responsible for providing support and guidance.
+We have a Trust SAS tutor who is responsible for providing support and guidance to the group.

 Through national initiatives, there are an increasing number of continuing professional development (CPD) opportunities for SAS doctors.
-SAS doctors are regularly involved in teaching, leading service development, and research.
-EW encourage SAS doctors to pursue leadership roles within their specialty and beyond.
+SAS doctors are regularly involved in teaching, management, service development and research and we encourage our SAS doctors to pursue these leadership roles within their specialty and beyond.

 Find out more about middle-grade doctor roles in the emergency department